Shoulder dislocation

 How does physical therapy treat a shoulder dislocation?

-After a doctor has put your shoulder back in place, the real rehabilitation begins—and that's when physical therapy becomes your best ally in regaining a functional and stable shoulder.
+After a doctor has put your shoulder back in place, the real rehabilitation begins, and that's when physical therapy becomes your best ally in regaining a functional and stable shoulder.
+Our comprehensive guide to shoulder pain provides more details on the various conditions that can affect this joint.

 Phase 1: Controlled immobilization (0-3 weeks)